BNP Paribas buys South African JD Group's consumer loans

-PARIS, Dec 18 (Reuters) - BNP Paribas’ personal finance arm has agreed to buy the consumer loans business of South Africa-based JD Group for an undisclosed sum, the French bank said on Thursday.
+PARIS (Reuters) - BNP Paribas’ (BNPP.PA) personal finance arm has agreed to buy the consumer loans business of South Africa-based JD Group JDJ.J for an undisclosed sum, the French bank said on Thursday.

-Under the deal, BNP’s South African RCS unit will acquire JD’s current loan book, with the assets guaranteed by JD parent Steinhoff, the French bank said in a statement.
+Under the deal, BNP’s South African RCS unit will acquire JD’s current loan book, with the assets guaranteed by JD parent Steinhoff SHFJ.J, the French bank said in a statement.

 RCS, which has about 1,300 employees, will double in size after the acquisition, due to take effect in April.